BrownBiomechanics/Autoscoper/Documentation/tutorials/loading-and-tracking.md

 ![Tracking Dialog](https://github.com/BrownBiomechanics/Autoscoper/releases/download/docs-resources/tutorial_TrackingDialog.png)

 The dialog has several options.
 The first option is the `Tracking Range` which allows you to specify the range of frames you wish to track.
 The default is to track all the frames in order.
-The second option is `Intial Guess`, changing this will change how the intial position of the volume is determined.
+The second option is `Initial Guess`, changing this will change how the initial position of the volume is determined.
 The default is to use the position of the volume in current frame.
-The third option is `Optmiziation method`, you can choose between partical swarm optmiziation (PSO) or downhill simplex.
+The third option is `Optimization method`, you can choose between particle swarm optimization (PSO) or downhill simplex.
 The default is PSO.
-You can also specifiy the number of time you want the optmization to run on each frame.
+You can also specify the number of time you want the optimization to run on each frame.
 The default is 1.
-The fourth option is `PSO Algorithm Parameters`, you can change the parameters for the optmization here.
+The fourth option is `PSO Algorithm Parameters`, you can change the parameters for the optimization here.
 The default values are usually good enough.
 The last option is `Cost Function`, you can choose between the normalized cross correlation (NCC) or the sum of absolute differences (SAD).
 The default is NCC.

-Once you have set the options, you can press the `Ok` button to start tracking.
+Once you have set the options, you can press the `OK` button to start tracking.
 The tracking will take a while to complete, and trials with lots of frames will take even longer.
 Once the tracking is complete, the dialog will close.

 ### Viewing the tracking results